dionysos-dev/Dionysos.jl/BipedRobot/ZMPBipedRobot/README.md

 * Generate the joint trajectories for a biped robot based on the ZMP stability criteria on a csv file
 * Read an URDF file
 * Create a robot visualiser
-* Simulate the biped robot on a well-constrolled environment
+* Simulate the biped robot on a well-controlled environment

 ## Controlle r's Structure
 ![Structure of the ZMP controller](ZMP_based_controller.png)